georgeselkassouf/stock_data_pipeline/README.md

 # Stock Data Processing Workflow

 This repository automates the process of combining stock data, retrieving ticker details, and updating a database using GitHub Actions.
-The workflow is triggered both manually and on a scheduled basis.
+The workflow is triggered on a scheduled basis.

 ## Overview